ssricardo/anki-web-browser/README.md

 Please, feel free to ~~make suggestions and~~ open issues for possible bugs found.

 > Unfortunately I won't have time to implement new features for a while

-Some pages aren't opening in this browser and for other ones sometimes the user needs to reload it.
-This is a known bug but there is no fix planned yet.